Motivic stable cohomotopy and unimodular rows: A cohomotopical interpretation of van der Kallen's law

-\begin{proof} First, notice that since all the spaces considered are defined over $\Z$, they are defined over the prime subfield of $k$ which is perfect.
-Since $\A^1$-connectedness is preserved by extension from a perfect field (\cite[Lemma A.2, Lemma A.4]{Hoyois+2015+173+226}), we may assume $k$ is perfect.
+\begin{proof} Clearly, the source and target of $u$, as well as $u$ itself, are pulled back from the prime subfield $k_0$ of $k$ which is perfect.
+Thus by Lemma \ref{lem:a1_conn_base_change_map}, we can reason over $k_0$ and thus assume that $k$ is perfect.